 The mechanism that fructose containing carbohydrates, sugars and starches raise blood pressure, cholesterol and cause weight gain can be seen in the really complex diagram found in Dr. Lustig’s 2010 article:

 So, how do you lower your blood pressure through diet?

 First, cut out all the simple sugars.
 These include anything with table sugar, high fructose corn syrup and corn syrup.
 (This is why people with any change in diet see some improvement in weight and blood pressure as they remove the simple sugars like candy, sugared drinks and pastries from their diet.)

 Second, limit your overall intake of other sources of carbohydrates including any type of bread, rice, pasta, tortilla, potato, corn and carrots.
 Realize that carbohydrate in fruit is fructose, and when taken with other forms of glucose can have the same effect as table sugar – it can and will raise your blood pressure, as well as halt or cause weight gain.

-Maintaining ketosis is really important for weight loss and blood pressure control.
+Maintaining ketosis is really important for weight loss and blood pressure or hypertension control.
 I am very much an advocate of using real food for this process, but I have also found that the use of exogenous ketone salts aid significantly in maintaining ketosis.
 I have found that exogenous ketones are the next step in bridging the difficulty of day to day maintenance of ketosis.

 It isn’t making the mistakes that’s critical; it’s correcting them and getting on with the task that’s important.
 If you’ve been calorie restricting and exercising to lower you blood pressure, don’t fret.
 A simple change in your diet focused on restricting starches and carbohydrates has been demonstrated in my office to be more powerful than many of the blood pressure medications we’ve used for years.